opencomputeproject/onie/docs/GettingStarted.md

 Note:
-	1) If there is different OS(other than ONL) running on the swicth.Then halt the loading process at U-boot mode, => printenv check the onie details.Open the ONIE in rescue mode,(while ONIE has many different installation modes, we recommend the rescue mode for doing a manual (read: via console) because it disables the automatic ONIE server discovery.)
+	1) If there is different OS(other than ONL) running on the swicth.Then halt the booting process at U-boot mode, Then check for the ONIE deatils in the environment(=> printenv).
+Open the ONIE in rescue mode, while ONIE has many different installation modes, we recommend the rescue mode for doing a manual (read: via console) because it disables the automatic ONIE server discovery.
+Then run (=> run onie_rescue) command to take you to the ONIE environment.
-	      => run onie_rescue
-           It will take you to the ONIE environment.

-       2) To load ONL installer from ONIE directly from the devlopement environment, run a http server directly from the location (example:python -m SimpleHTTPServer 8000) and access it as,
+       2) To load ONL installer from ONIE directly from the devlopement environment,

+       	run a http server directly from the location (example:python -m SimpleHTTPServer 8000) and access it as,
 	   example: ONIE:/ # install_url http://buildmachine:/path/to/ONL.installer.

 Also, you can use install via scp with two steps,